 Any Councilor may request to have an item placed on a future Council meeting agenda.
 The item will be placed on the agenda as soon as practicable.
+If the Chair is uncertain about the appropriate timing for placement of specific agenda items, the Chair will he or she is to raise the issue in a timely manner with the Councilor who requested the item.

-The agenda for any regular meeting may include a consent calendar.
-The purpose of the consent calendar is to expedite Council consideration and approval of routine, ordinary, or other items that do not require discussion and for which a public hearing is not required by law.
-Any item on the consent calendar that a Councilor asks to be considered separately will be pulled from the consent calendar for separate consideration Consent calendar items that have been pulled shall be considered in the Business section of the agenda, or tabled by motion.
-The public will be offered an opportunity to make comment on the items on the consent calendar right after the public comment section at the beginning of the meeting.
+The agenda for any regular meeting may include a consent agenda calendar.
+The purpose of the consent agenda calendar is to expedite Council consideration and approval of routine, ordinary, or other items that do not require discussion and for which a public hearing is not required by law.
+Any item on the consent agenda calendar that a Councilor asks to be considered separately will be pulled from the consent agenda calendar for separate consideration.
+As a matter of courtesy and notice to the public, other Councilors, staff, and interested parties, any Councilor wishing to remove an item from the consent agenda shall notify the Chair and the County Manager as soon as possible, but no later than close of business the day before the Council meeting.
+Consent items that have been pulled shall be considered in the Business section of the agenda, or tabled by motion.
+Public comment on items on the consent agenda will be accepted prior to considering those items collectively, and by available written methods.